-Subpart A. Equal opportunity for students and employees
+Subpart A. Equal opportunity for students and employees.

 Minnesota State Colleges and Universities has an enduring commitment to enhancing Minnesota's quality of life by developing and fostering understanding and appreciation of a free and diverse society and providing equal opportunity for all its students and employees.
-Minnesota State is committed to a policy of equal opportunity and nondiscrimination in employment and education.
+To help effectuate these goals, Minnesota State Colleges and Universities is committed to a policy of equal opportunity and nondiscrimination in employment and education.

-Subpart B. Nondiscrimination
+Subpart B. Nondiscrimination.

-Minnesota State prohibits discrimination and harassment against persons in the terms and conditions of employment, personnel practices, or access to and participation in, educational programs, services, and activities on the basis of membership or perceived membership in any of the following protected classes: race, sex (including pregnancy, child birth, and related medical conditions), color, creed, religion, age, national origin, disability, marital status, status with regard to public assistance, sexual orientation, gender identity, or gender expression veteran status, familial status, and membership or activity in a local commission.
-Protected class also includes genetic information for employees.
+No person shall be discriminated against in the terms and conditions of employment, personnel practices, or access to and participation in, programs, services, and activities with regard to race, sex, color, creed, religion, age, national origin, disability, marital status, status with regard to public assistance, sexual orientation, gender identity, or gender expression.
+In addition, discrimination in employment based on familial status or membership or activity in a local commission as defined by law is prohibited.